Have a warm, hearty dinner ready in 30 minutes by making this creamy artichoke soup. Adding tofu gives it protein and makes it smooth.

 Return everything to the skillet and mix in the half-and-half, salt, and pepper.
 Heat over medium until warmed through.
 Divide among 4 soup bowls, top with a dollop of sour cream each, and garnish with parsley.

-Store leftover artichoke soup in a container in the refrigerator for up to 3 days.
-To reheat, place in a saucepan over medium heat.
-Stir often until it is warmed through, about 8-10 minutes.
+Storage: Store leftover soup in an airtight container in the refrigerator for up to 3 days.

 Recipe